Skip to Main Content

 Your examples and evidence must be referenced using the referencing format required by your department.

-This page covers:
+This page deals with:

-• Practical guidance on how to effectively identify relevant sources
+• How to effectively identify relevant sources

-• How to critically evaluate the sources
+• How to critically evaluate sources

 Research Stages